mist64/cbmbus_doc/7 JiffyDOS.md

 #### R7: Device signals no EOI, and is now busy again
 ![](docs/cbmbus/jiffydos-08.png =601x131)

 Still timing-based, the device pulls the CLK line, signaling that there is no EOI.
-A pulled CLK line also means that the device is now busy again, so the transmission of the next byte cannot start.
+A pulled CLK line also means that the device is now busy again, so the transmission of the next byte cannot start yet.

 In the no-EOI case, it also releases the DATA line so it can be operated by the controller again.